SquadFM/Squad-Field-Manual/README.md

 ## How to Destroy/Disable A Vehicle
 - Try to hit the tires or tracks first to disable the vehicle.
 It's easier to kill especially armored vics if they're standing still since you'll most likely need multiple rounds to kill it.
 - If the vehicle is unarmored (e.g. logi truck) you can try to hit the driver as well to disable it.
 - Once an armored vehicle is disabled, aim at the side of the vehicle to hit the engine.
-MTBs have their engine in the back so you can hit their rear too.
+MBTs have their engine in the back so you can hit their rear too.
 - Avoid shooting AFVs head-on.
 The front has the strongest armor and is often designed to deflect projectiles.
 - Never use frag rounds on AFVs.
 Use them only on infantry targets.
 - Use LAT primarily for unarmored vehicles and to immobilize APCs/IFVs/MBTs by disabling tracks and wheels.